FabricioFutryk/.windows-dotfiles/README.md

 > **Windows 11** is required.
 A clean installation is recommended.

 > [!WARNING]
 > The scripts and configurations are under ongoing development, and some features may not be fully tested.
 Use with caution.
+(WSL Installation needs fixing, you can install wsl manually and then run wsl_setup.ps1)

 ## Features